Lentyl/farm-market-tests/README.md

 <p>- Type: mvn test.</p>

 <h3>Test results:</h3>
-<p>The run report will be available after performing the run in the "reports" folder.</p>
+<p>The run report will be available after performing the run in the "target/reports" folder.</p>